Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Method

-The common target among different time series prediction tasks can be viewed as to learn the complex system's dynamics from a huge size of history data.
-While Markovian dynamics is characterized by an iteration, $x_{t+1}=f(x_t)$, one need to introduce a memory architecture to handle with the more complicated non-markovian case, i.e. $(x_{t+1}, m_{t+1}) = \mathcal{F}(x_{t}, m_{t})$.
-Such an embedding, from the low-dimensional yet non-Markovian space of original data into a high-dimensional Markovian phase space, has shown great power in RC, ESNs, and recurrent neural networks \cite{Nakajima2021book,Jaeger2004,Rumelhart1986, Elman1990, Jordan1997,Hochreiter1997, Cho2014}.
+The common target among different time series prediction tasks can be viewed as learning the complex system's dynamics from a huge size of historical data.
+Markovian dynamics can be characterized by the iteration, $\vecx_{t+1}=f(\vecx_t)$, where $f(\cdot)$ represents the update function, and $\vecx_t$, $\vecx_{t+1}$ represent the system state at time steps $t$ and $t+1$, respectively.
+In more complex non-Markovian scenarios, a memory architecture is necessary to maintain the autonomous nature of the system: $(\vecx_{t+1}, \vecm_{t+1}) = \mathcal{F}(\vecx_{t}, \vecm_{t})$, where $\mathcal{F}(\cdot)$ denotes the extended update function, $\vecm_{t}$ and $\vecm_{t+1}$ denote the hidden states at time steps $t$ and $t+1$, respectively.
+Such an embedding, from the low-dimensional yet non-Markovian space of original data into a high-dimensional Markovian phase space, has shown great power in RC, ESNs, and recurrent neural networks~\cite{Nakajima2021book, Jaeger2004, Rumelhart1986, Elman1990, Jordan1997, Hochreiter1997, Cho2014}.

-However, this embedding procedure turns out to be too expansive when training a highly non-markovian process with a quickly growing phase space.
-Fortunately, quantum systems, due to their exponentially large Hilbert space, can be leveraged as a work memory to encode and evolve the phase space\cite{Negoro2018,Negoro2021,Mujal2023,Takaki2021}.
-Nevertheless, there are still two essential weaknesses faced by all of the works mentioned above: Firstly, a long-term coherence needs to be preserved which seems formidable in the noisy intermediate-scale quantum (NISQ) era.
+However, this embedding procedure turns out to be too expansive when training a highly non-Markovian process with a quickly growing phase space.
+Fortunately, quantum systems, due to their exponentially large Hilbert space, can be leveraged as a work memory to encode and evolve the phase space~\cite{Negoro2018, Negoro2021, Mujal2023, Takaki2021}.
+Nevertheless, there are still two essential weaknesses faced by all of the works mentioned above: Firstly, a long-term coherence needs to be preserved which seems formidable in the NISQ era.
 Secondly, the circuit depth grows at least linearly in those approaches, inducing a strong restriction on any further long-term training or predicting procedures.

-To address this issue, we propose a classical-quantum hybrid protocol to learn and predict long-term time series, wherein only fixed-depth circuits are employed, and long-term training and predicting are enabled, as shown in Fig.~\ref{fig:setting}.
-More specifically, for each step, given the hidden memory $\vecm_t$ of size $n_m$ and the observable data $\vecx_t$ of size $n_x$, a shallow parameterized quantum circuit $(n_m, n_x)$-QDM is applied to the input pair $(\vecm_t, \vecx_t)$
+To address this issue, we propose a classical-quantum hybrid protocol to learn and predict long-term time series, wherein only fixed-depth circuits are employed, and long-term training and predicting are enabled, as shown in Fig.~\ref{fig: illustr}.
+More specifically, for each step, given the hidden memory $\vecm_t$ of size $n_m$ and the observable data $\vecx_t$ of size $n_x$, a shallow parameterized quantum circuit $(n_m, n_x)$-QDE is applied to the input pair $(\vecm_t, \vecx_t)$

 where